cloudigrade/cloudigrade/CONTRIBUTING.rst

 When you submit your pull request, include a link in the description to the issue that the code change is addressing.
 Pull requests must be assigned to the **milestone** for the current sprint by a maintainer before we accept it.
 With ZenHub, pull requests should also be connected to the relevant issue.

+You must also include in either the description or a comment a link to a pre-recorded demo that shows the new behavior changes described in your pull request.

 **cloudigrade** has enabled the following third-party integrations that must complete for any pull request:

 - `Travis CI <https://travis-ci.org/>`_ for running Flake8 and tests and building artifacts
 - `codecov <https://codecov.io/>`_ for tracking and enforcing tested code coverage
 - `pyup <https://pyup.io/>`_ for checking dependency versions

 If the person who created the pull request is a project maintainer, that person is also responsible for accepting and closing the pull request after receving review approval from others.
+That maintainer must ensure that the linked demo has been reviewed and accepted *before* merging the pull request.

 Test coverage